FlexMeasures/flexmeasures/documentation/api/prosumer.rst

 Get device message
 ------------------

-A Prosumer can query the |FLEXMEASURES_PLATFORM_NAME| web service for control signals using the *getDeviceMessage* service.
+A Prosumer can query the FlexMeasures web service for control signals using the *getDeviceMessage* service.

 .. autoflask:: flexmeasures.app:create()
     :endpoints: flexmeasures_api_v1_2.get_device_message